 While checking out one day at Whole Foods, Taylor approached me, told me she loved my blog, and quickly said if I was ever looking for someone to help out that she’d had experience as a personal assistant before and she just moved to the area from NYC and was looking for a job.
 The rest was history.
 It was love at first sight.

 Instead of making Rotisserie chicken at home, we opted to spatchcock and roast our chicken, then serve it with a lovely Mayo-based “green sauce”.
-Typically, “green sauce” has some cheese in it, and sometimes even sour cream according to other recipes online.
-But to keep it whole30 we stuck with just mayo, cilantro, jalapeno, lots of garlic, and then lime and vinegar to give it that nice tang that makes you never want to stop eating it.
+Typically, “green sauce” has some cheese in it, and sometimes even sour cream.
+But to keep it whole30 we stuck with just mayo, cilantro, jalapeños, lots of garlic, and then lime and vinegar to give it that nice tang that makes you never want to stop eating it.

 The sauce alone is all you need for a week of delicious meals.
 You ARE going to want leftovers to put on all the things and this Peruvian-Inspired Whole Roasted Chicken recipe makes plenty for just that.
 It’s just incredible!
 The chicken also turned out so flavorful and so juicy.